Dream Big With These 5 Room Addition Ideas for Small Homes

 5. Under-the-stairs powder room

 For more usable square footage, rethink the under-the-stairs space as a small room.
-With some clever design, you can transform this space into a pet kennel, wine cellar, or best of all, a half bath.
+With some clever design, you can transform this space into a dog room, a wine cellar, or best of all, a half bath.

-“The things that are going to be the highest ROI are going to be bedrooms and bathrooms because they’ll take you into a new price point generally per square foot.
+“The things that are [will give] the highest return on investment (ROI) are going to be bedrooms and bathrooms because they’ll take you into a new price point generally per square foot.
 You’re going to see the biggest increase if you have a 3/1 and you turn it into a 4/2 or 3/2,” Harris explains.

 Maximize functionality:

-Preserve as much open air as possible with a floating or pedestal style sink, rather than one with a cabinet base.
-Consider the maximum ceiling height needed at the front of the toilet to determine placement; you may be able to squeeze one in beneath a slanted ceiling, depending on the degree of the slope.
+Preserve as much open air as possible with a floating or wall-mounted sink rather than one with a cabinet base.
+To determine placement, consider the maximum ceiling height needed at the front of the toilet.
+Depending on the degree of the slope, you may be able to squeeze one in beneath a slanted ceiling.

 Styling advice: